 Numerous experimental and computational studies on SCCI combustion have been conducted [1-6].
 Using 2-D DNSs, Luong et al. [6] revealed that ignition characteristics of SCCI can be significantly changed with (1) different mean temperatures, T_0 , within/near the negative temperature coefficient (NTC) regime and (2) different levels of T' and φ' .
-They also found that T_0 lying in the NTC regime together with a negative $T-\phi$ distribution has a positive effect on advancing the overall ignition and prolonging combustion duration, and thus significantly spreading out HRR and PRR.
-The combustion process of RCCI may also be changed with different T_0 lying within/near the NTC regime.
+They also found T_0 lying in the NTC regime together with a negative $T-\phi$ distribution has a positive effect on advancing the overall ignition and prolonging combustion duration, and thus significantly spreading out HRR and PRR.
+The RCCI combustion process of RCCI may also be changed with different T_0 lying within/near the NTC regime.
 However, up to now there is no DNS study on RCCI combustion, and a fundamental understanding of the influence T_0 within/outside the NTC regime on RCCI ignition is still unconclusive.

-The objective of the present study, therefore, is to provide a better understanding of the effects of different T_0 within/near and outside the NTC regime on the ignition characteristic of RCCI; and a comparison of SCCI RCCI and combustion is also investigated by using 2-D DNSs.
+The objective of the present study, therefore, is to provide a better understanding of the effects of different T_0 within/near and outside the NTC regime on the ignition characteristic of RCCI; and a comparison of RCCI and SCCI combustion is also investigated by using 2-D DNSs.
 2-D DNSs are performed by varying two key parameters: (1) mean temperature, and (2) temperature fluctuation.
-A 116-species reduced primary reference fuel (PRF) mechanism is adopted in which n-heptane and iso-octane are representative of highrespectively and low-reactivity fuels.
-Details of the PRF reduced mechanism can be found in [4].
+In this study, a 116-species reduced primary reference fuel (PRF) mechanism is adopted in which n-heptane and iso-octane are respectively representative of high- and low-reactivity fuels.
+Note that PRF has been widely used as a viable surrogate for practical engine fuels and details of the PRF reduced mechanism can be found in [4].